-- (a) Have telephone contact with the client at a residential or business number that can be verified independently; - (b) Confirmation of the client's salary details by requiring the presentation of additional documents, data or information such as recent bank statements; or - (c) Certification by lawyers or notaries that copies of the client's identification documents provided to the professional firm are true copies.
+- (a) To hold real-time video conference with the client in addition to obtaining copies of identification documents; or - (b) Confirmation of the client's salary details by requiring the presentation of additional documents, data or information such as recent bank statements; or - (c) Certification by chartered accountants, lawyers or notaries that copies of the client's identification documents provided to the professional firm are true copies.

-3.3.2 What enhanced customer due diligence measures should be taken for politically exposed persons?
+10. What enhanced customer due diligence measures should be taken for politically exposed persons?

-Under paragraph 4.32 of EP 200, enhanced CDD measures shall be taken when business relationship is entered into with foreign PEPs, or when high risk business relationships are entered into with domestic PEPs, international organisation PEPs, or PEPs who have stepped down from their prominent public functions, taking into consideration the level of influence such persons may continue to exercise after stepping down from their prominent public functions (whether as client or beneficial owner).
+Under paragraph 13 of the Rules 2023, enhanced CDD measures shall be taken when business relationship is entered into with foreign PEPs, or when high risk business relationships are entered into with domestic PEPs, international organisation PEPs, or PEPs who have stepped down from their prominent public functions, taking into consideration the level of influence such persons may continue to exercise after stepping down from their prominent public functions (whether as client or beneficial owner).
+The definition of a PEP also includes an immediate family member or close associate of the PEPs.